3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w02d01/student_labs/ga_dom.md

   header.remove();
 }
 ```

+4. Right click (control + click) and select "run" to run the code.

 Nice now move on to the footer.
 The rest of this job is up to you!
 Good luck.